ddepeppe/ELK-Stacker/README.md

 | Web-2    |Webserver | 10.0.0.10  |
 | Web-3    |Webserver | 10.0.0.13  |

-Beats allow us to collect the following information from each machine and lightweight agents that are installed on hosts (ex. web-1, web-2, web-3) to collect different types of data for forwarding into the stack.
+Beats are lightweight agents that are installed on hosts and collect the following information from each machine (ex.
+Web-1, Web-2, Web-3).
+Data is collected and forwarding into the stack.
 Filebeat collects log data ex. activity logs, sign-in logs and audits logs and sends data to the ELK stack for analysis.
 Metricbeat collects machine data ex. uptime, CPU, disk and memory utilizaton and sends to the ELK stack as well for anaylsis.
-Kibana is then installed on the ELK-VM, 10.2.0.4.
+Kibana is installed on the ELK-VM, and access on the 10.2.0.4 using port 5601.

 This image shows Filebeat and Metricbeat's roles in the stack.